 Today’s finance phrase can help you find out.

-Days sales outstanding (DSO) tells you how long, on average, it takes for your customers to actually pay you after you invoice them.
+Days sales outstanding (DSO) tells you how long, on average, it takes for your customers to actually pay you after you invoice them, when it comes to invoicing your customers we always recommend using an invoice generator.

 The team at Income|Outcome points out why this is important: you need money to run your business on a day-to-day basis.